 - Like all of your kids’ meals, try to incorporate as many healthful options as possible.
 In each day’s lunch, work to combine fresh fruits, vegetables, lean proteins, whole grains and dairy.

-- If you don’t have time to devote to creating your own well-balanced lunches, consider a convenient option like Nurture Life’s wholesome ready-to-eat meals for kids.
-Each meal has been carefully developed by our team of registered dietitians and can be prepped in 3 minutes or less.
-Just heat it up and pack it in a thermos, and your kids are ready to go!
+- If you don’t have time to devote to creating your own well-balanced lunches, consider a convenient option like Nurture Life’s nutritious ready-to-eat meals for kids.
+Each meal packs in kid-friendly flavors and a full serving of veggies and can be prepped in less than 2 minutes.
+Just heat it up, pack it in a thermos and your kids are ready to go!

 After-School Routine: Make a Nutrient-Packed Snack Station